ShotaOchi/scorepeak/README.md

 ## Introduction
 scorepeak is an R package for peak detection in univariate time series.

-scorepeak provides peak functions, which enable us to detect peaks in univariate time series.
+scorepeak provides peak functions, which enable us to detect peaks .

 ## Installation
 you can install scorepeak from GitHub.